 Also of interest is that Sausalito has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Sausalito is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Sausalito is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

+Sausalito is a somewhat ethnically-diverse city.
 The people who call Sausalito home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sausalito residents report their race to be White, followed by Asian.
-Important ancestries of people in Sausalito include Irish, English, Italian, and French .
+Important ancestries of people in Sausalito include German, English, Irish, Italian, and French.

 The most common language spoken in Sausalito is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include French and Spanish.